vendruscolo-lab/AlphaFold-IDP/README.md

 This repository provides with custom code and analysis scripts to generate structural ensembles of intrinsically disordered proteins by using AlphaFold generated residue distance maps as constraints using prior-structural ensembles.

 ## Layout
-- 'BME_IDP': This folder contains
+- `BME_IDP`: This folder contains a branch of the original [Baysian Maximum Entropy](https://github.com/KULL-Centre/BME) original code from to reweight structural ensembles using experimental information, but specially adapted in the analysis ###notebooks to incorporate distances as constraints.

 ## Dataset